-Les Moonves is about to leave CBS, sources say
+Les Moonves resigns from CBS

 The Los Angeles Times reported on Wednesday night that CBS board members were talking about Moonves' potential exit.
 Discussions had focused on the size of a severance package, and on whether Moonves would move to a producer role, the Times reported.

-Under the terms of his contract, Moonves would owed almost $180 million if removed without "cause."
+Under the terms of his contract, Moonves would be owed almost $180 million if removed without "cause."
 But if he is removed "for cause," relating to the harassment allegations, for example, such an eye-popping severance package would not be in play.

 "As of a couple of days ago, they were still talking about potentially letting him leave with a very generous exit package, up to the neighborhood of $100 million," Farrow said on CNN.
 "Many of the women found that very, very frustrating.
 They felt this was a board that has let a powerful man who makes a lot of money for this company, in the words of one person, 'get away with it.'"